waleedsarwar86/BottomNavigationDemo/README.md

 # BottomNavigationDemo

-This is a sample project which shows how to implement android new officaly added material Design Bottom navigation component.
+This is a sample project which shows how to implement android new officially added material Design Bottom navigation component.

 <p align="center">